Little is known of William Inglis’ early life. Born in Edinburgh in 1764, he joined the Army in 1779 as an ensign, the lowest officer rank.

 Lieutenant-Colonel William Inglis at Albuhera, 16 April 1811

-In part, this was due to the leadership of Inglis, who had encouraged them throughout.
-His leadership and example, and his men’s bravery, meant that the 57th Regiment were nicknamed the ‘Die Hards’, a name that stuck with the regiment despite future amalgamations.
+The resolve shown by the 57th Regiment at Albuhera was due in part to the leadership of Inglis, who had encouraged his troops throughout.
+The example he set, combined with his men’s bravery, earned them the nickname the ‘Die Hards’, a name that stuck with the regiment despite subsequent amalgamations.

 ‘Nothing could exceed the conduct and gallantry of Colonel Inglis at the head of his regiment.’

 Field Marshal Sir William Beresford, allied commander at the Battle of Albuhera, 1811

 Inglis was so badly wounded that he had to return to Britain to recover.
 It would be two years before he returned to the Peninsula and took command again.
 In May 1813, he was promoted to brigadier-general and then major-general.